shugimilo/GalleryWebsite/README.md

 - Comments are interactable - if the commenter's profile picture is clicked, the user is led to their profile.
 - Comments also contain information about the poster's username and date created.

+### PHPMailer Implementation
+The website has a password recovery feature.
+If the "I forgot my password" button is clicked, the user will be prompted to write their username.
+Afterwards, if the username exists in the database, the service will send a 6 digit code to the user's e-mail address.
+Typing the correct code prompts the user to set a new password.
+If they repeat the password successfully, the new one is hashed in the database and the user can proceed to the login page.
+This feature has been implemented through PHPMailer.
+Instructions on how to set it up in a new project can be found in [this video](https://www.youtube.com/watch?v=GmCFeLhA-fA).

+---

+## Demonstration

+---

 ## Security

 This application implements several essential security practices to protect user data and maintain safe sessions: